Buddha-like mindset

-Buddha-like (佛系), or fo xi using its Chinese pronunciation, is a buzzword used in China to describe young people who reject the rat race of the contemporary workaholic Chinese society in favour of a tranquil, apathetic life.
+Buddha-like (佛系), or fo xi using its Chinese pronunciation, is a buzzword used in China to describe young people who reject the rat race of contemporary workaholic Chinese society for a tranquil, apathetic life.
 The term is a neologism combination of two Chinese characters: "fó" (佛), meaning "Buddha"; and "xì" (系), meaning "series" or "school".
 Young people who uphold the Buddha-like mindset are referred to as Buddha-like youths (佛系青年) or Generation Zen.